The York City Pastor's Summit

 - Creation of a congregational liaison advocacy group

 What can and what are the pastors/congregations willing to do to help Mayor Bracey’s administration address these pressing issues that are identified?

 - Have an ongoing commitment to work with Mayor Bracey’s administration, by providing more summits and mapping resources and services

 - Adoption of a park or neighborhood in coordination with the Mayor’s office

 - FaithNet 2011

 In July 2011, Mayor C. Kim Bracey held FaithNet 2011: Inspiration to Action: Strengthening Connections in the Faith Community designed to join together faith leaders to engage in dialogue, share experiences and knowledge, and work together to develop a response to critical issues within the community.
 The event focused on the areas of poverty, housing, and families within the community.
 Over 100 representatives from the faith, for - profit, and not for profit community attended the event and provided valuable input for a positive change in the community.

 Check here to view the Post – Event Report.

 - FaithNet 2012

 In August 2012, Mayor C. Kim Bracey held FaithNet 2012: Breaking Down , Building Up, which encouraged faith leaders to address the issues of geography, ethnicity, and religion within the community.
-Faith leaders from the Christian, Islamic, and Jewish community congregated to discuss the importance of collaboration in addressing the needs of the community regardless of religious affiliation.
+Faith leaders from the Christian, Islamic, and Jewish community congregated alongside members of the not for profit and for profit community, to discuss the importance of collaboration in addressing the needs of the community regardless of religious affiliation.